 Begin by familiarizing yourself with the treatment options available for brain stem glioma.
 These often include surgery, radiation therapy, and chemotherapy.
 Each treatment has its own set of side effects and recovery processes.
 Understanding these can help set realistic expectations and prepare for the road ahead.

-Consult with a multi-disciplinary team that specializes in brain tumors.
+Consult with a multi-disciplinary team that specializes in brain tumours.
 This team usually includes neuro-oncologists, neurosurgeons, radiation oncologists, and other specialists.
 They can provide personalized advice and support tailored to the patient's specific condition.

 Addressing the side effects of treatment is crucial for improving quality of life.
 This might involve medication to manage symptoms such as nausea, fatigue, or headaches.
 Physical therapy can also be beneficial in dealing with weakness or balance issues.

 Having a strong support system can make a significant difference.
 Stay connected with family, friends, and support groups who can provide emotional support and practical help.
-Professional counselors or therapists who specialize in cancer care can also offer valuable coping strategies.
+Professional counsellors or therapists who specialize in cancer care can also offer valuable coping strategies.

 Nutrition and exercise are key components of overall well-being during and after treatment.
 Eating a balanced diet and engaging in gentle exercise, as advised by your healthcare team, can help manage side effects, boost energy levels, and enhance recovery.